Monotonicity of non-pluripolar products and complex Monge-Amp\`ere equations with prescribed singularity: Introduction and main results

 \end{theorem}

 That $\phi$ has \emph{small unbounded locus} means that $\phi$ is locally bounded outside a closed complete pluripolar set $A \subset X$.
 It will be interesting to see if this condition is simply technical, or otherwise necessary.
 This seemingly extra condition on $\phi$ does have some benefits.
-Indeed, in this setting our solutions are locally bounded on $X \setminus A$, hence one can interpret that $u$ and $v$ satisfy \eqref{eq: main_thm_eq1} and \eqref{eq: main_thm_eq2} on $X \setminus A$, simply in the Bedford-Taylor sense.
+Indeed, since in this setting solutions are locally bounded on $X \setminus A$, one can interpret \eqref{eq: main_thm_eq1} and \eqref{eq: main_thm_eq2} in the following simply way: $u$ and $v$ satisfy the equations \eqref{eq: main_thm_eq1} and \eqref{eq: main_thm_eq2} on $X \setminus A$, in the sense of Bedford-Taylor.